-B is for Blood cancer Biopsy results Below
+B is also for Blood cancer Biopsy results Below

 B is for a cute Bucket list Buy I spied

-B is for a Beautiful Baby Blue Bug I cried
+B is for my 1970's Baby Blue Bug I happily sighed

-B is for this sweet Beetle Being Brought to me!
+B is for this cute Beetle Being Brought to me

 B is for this Bucket list Blue Beetle Bug

-B is for Miss Baby Blue Bug, Bringing joy and happiness Beyond Belief
+B is for Miss Baby Blue, Bringing joy and silly happiness Beyond Belief

-As C is for Cancer that's suddenly Back
+But C is for Cancer that's now suddenly Back

-But this sweet Bewitching Bug cheered and distracted me when
+But this Bewitching Bug cheered and distracted me when

 ~ ~ ~ ~ ~ ~ ~

-to the main reason you came to read this blog?
-Here goes:
+to the main reason you came to read this blog:

 AND TREATMENT PLANNING: